obaskly/AiTextDetectionBypass/README.md

   python gui.py
   ```

+Prepare your article in a text file (e.g., article.txt).
 Select the writing purpose, readability level, and provide the path to your article.

-If you don't want to use the GUI mode, go to paraphraser.py and uncomment the last part and run it.
+If you don't want to use the GUI mode, open `paraphraser.py`, uncomment the last part, and run it.

 The script will save the paraphrased content to paraphrased.txt.
 Sit back and relax while the script paraphrases your article!